Finistry

 Understanding CIS vs employment status is one of the most important — and most misunderstood — distinctions in the construction industry.
 Being registered under CIS does not make you self-employed.
 CIS is a tax collection mechanism, not a determination of your employment status.
 If HMRC decides you're actually an employee, the tax consequences can be significant for both you and your contractor.

-This guide explains the key differences between CIS self-employment and employment, how HMRC tests your status, what the consequences of getting it wrong are, and what changed from April 2026 with HMRC's new anti-fraud rules.
+This guide explains the key differences between CIS self-employment and employment, how HMRC tests your status, and what the consequences of getting it wrong can be.

 CIS Subcontractor vs Employee: The Key Differences